 Prior to January 1, 2005, we accounted for our investment in finance receivables using the interest method under the guidance of Practice Bulletin 6, "Amortization of Discounts on Certain Acquired Loans."
-Effective January 1, 2005, we adopted and began to account for our investment in finance receivables using the interest method under the guidance of SOP 03-3, "Accounting for Loans or Certain Securities Acquired in a Transfer."
+Effective January 1, 2005, we adopted and began to account for our investment in finance receivables using the interest method under the guidance of AICPA SOP 03-3, "Accounting for Loans or Certain Securities Acquired in a Transfer."
 For loans acquired in fiscal years beginning prior to December 15, 2004, Practice Bulletin 6 is still effective; however, Practice Bulletin 6 was amended by SOP 03-3 as described further in this note.
 For loans acquired in fiscal years beginning after December 15, 2004, SOP 03-3 is effective.
-Under the guidance of SOP 03-3 (and the amended Practice Bulletin 6), static pools of accounts are established.
-Pools purchased during a given quarter are aggregated based on certain common risk criteria.
+Under the guidance of SOP 03-3 (and the amended Practice Bulletin 6), static pools of accounts may be established.
+These pools are aggregated based on certain common risk criteria.
 Each static pool is recorded at cost, which includes certain direct costs of acquisition paid to third parties, and is accounted for as a single unit for the recognition of income, principal payments and loss provision.
 Once a static pool is established for a quarter, individual receivable accounts are not added to the pool (unless replaced by the seller) or removed from the pool (unless sold or returned to the seller).
 SOP 03-3 (and the amended Practice Bulletin 6) requires that the excess of the contractual cash flows over expected cash flows not be recognized as an adjustment of revenue or expense or on the balance sheet.
 SOP 03-3 initially freezes the internal rate of return, referred to as IRR, estimated when the accounts receivable are purchased as the basis for subsequent impairment testing.
 Significant increases in expected future cash flows may be recognized prospectively through an upward adjustment of the IRR over a portfolio's remaining life.
 Any increase to the IRR then becomes the new benchmark for impairment testing.
-Effective for fiscal years beginning after December 15, 2004 under SOP 03-3 and the amended Practice Bulletin 6, rather than lowering the estimated IRR if the collection estimates are not received, the carrying value of a pool would be written down to maintain the then current IRR.
-Income on finance receivables is accrued quarterly based on each static pool's effective IRR and shown net of allowance charges on our income statement.
+Effective for fiscal years beginning after December 15, 2004 under SOP 03-3 and the amended Practice Bulletin 6, rather than lowering the estimated IRR if the collection estimates are not received, the carrying value of a pool would be written down to maintain the then current IRR and is recorded as a reduction in revenue in the consolidated income statements with a corresponding valuation allowance offsetting the finance receivables, net, on the consolidated balance sheets.
+Income on finance receivables is accrued quarterly based on each static pool's effective IRR.
 Quarterly cash flows greater than the interest accrual will reduce the carrying value of the static pool.
 Likewise, cash flows that are less than the accrual will accrete the carrying balance.
+We generally do not allow accretion in the first six to twelve months.
 The IRR is estimated and periodically recalculated based on the timing and amount of anticipated cash flows using our proprietary collection models.
 A pool can become fully amortized (zero carrying balance on the balance sheet) while still generating cash collections.
 In this case, all cash collections are recognized as revenue when received.
 Additionally, we use the cost recovery method when collections on a particular pool of accounts cannot be reasonably predicted.
+These pools are not aggregated with other portfolios.
 Under the cost recovery method, no revenue is recognized until we have fully collected the cost of the portfolio, or until such time that we consider the collections to be probable and estimable and begin to recognize income based on the interest method as described above.